Leojpm/DissipationEstimation/README.md

 vertical and horizontal gradients i.e. if your temperature field is an (n,m) matrix, your dissipation prediction will be an (n-1,m-1) matrix.

-Inputs
+Inputs:
-S : Absolute Salinity on a pressure-time grid, both time and pressure spacing may vary.
+-S : Absolute Salinity on a pressure-time grid, both time and pressure spacing may vary.
-T : Conservative Temperature on a pressure-time grid p : Pressure (dbar) lat : Latitude lon : Longitude kscale : The exponent for the power spectrum of spice.
+-T : Conservative Temperature on a pressure-time grid -p : Pressure (dbar)
+-lat : Latitude
+-lon : Longitude
+-kscale : The exponent for the power spectrum of spice.
 In Middleton et al. (2021) we used k^(-1) (i.e. kscale = -1), following observations from Mackinnon et al.
 (2016) and others.
 In Fine et al. (2022), we also used k^(-2), as k^(-1) overestimated observed dissipation rates.

-Outputs
+Outputs:
-epsilon : Turbulent Kinetic Energy Dissipation Rate estimate for averaged epsilon between observations based on the Middleton et al. (2021) method.
+- epsilon : Turbulent Kinetic Energy Dissipation Rate estimate for averaged epsilon between observations based on the Middleton et al. (2021) method.
-N : Buoyancy frequency, N^2 = -dbdz
+- N : Buoyancy frequency, N^2 = -dbdz

 Notes:
  - Dissipation rate has only performed well for low buoyancy Reynolds number